-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 TE Hayden Hurst

 The first-round pick is the best pass-catching tight end on the team.
 There's a reason the Ravens used the No. 25 overall pick on Hurst after not re-signing Benjamin Watson and not being able to lure Eric Ebron to Baltimore.
 The only experienced tight ends on the roster are those who excel in blocking (Nick Boyle and Maxx Williams) and on special teams (Vince Mayle).
 Hurst should make an immediate impact after standing out in the offseason with his hands, route running and quickness.
 How much does Baltimore's passing game rely on this position?
-Only four quarterbacks since 2012 have completed more than 500 passes to tight ends: Drew Brees, Philip Rivers, Tom Brady and Flacco.
+Only four quarterbacks since 2012 have completed more than 500 passes to tight ends: Drew Brees, Philip Rivers, Tom Brady and Joe Flacco.
 Third-round rookie Orlando Brown Jr. could start at right tackle for Baltimore this season. -- Jamison Hensley

 Cincinnati Bengals